HariharanJayavel/FindMaximum/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
+## Step1:
-1. Get the list of marks as input
+Get the list of marks as input
+## Step2:
-2. Use the sort() function or max() function or use the for loop to find the maximum mark.
+Use the sort() function or max() function or use the for loop to find the maximum mark.
+## Step3:
-3. Return the maximum value
+Return the maximum value
 ## Program:

 i)	# To find the maximum of marks using the list method sort.
-Python
 # Program to mark the maximum of marks using the list method sort
 # Developed by: HARIHARAN J
 # RegisterNumber: 23011967